srl3630/CS584_Game_Parsers/README.md

 ### Building / Parsing using this codebase

-All provided examples can be build with Gradle.
-The build process yields an "uno-jar", that is a jar containing all the dependencies, which can be called from the command line easily without having to set a correct classpath.
-Alternatively, you can use Gradle to run an example directly.

 All following commands have to be issued in the root of the project.

 #### Building